BhaveshThala/shared-orm-library/README.md

 # shared-orm-library
 ## This repository is created using Node.js with version 20.13.1.

-It provides a generic implementation of the Sequelize ORM for relational databases such as MySQL, PostgreSQL, MariaDB, etc.
+It provides a generic implementation of the Sequelize ORM for relational databases such as MySQL, PostgreSQL, MariaDB, etc default is postgres.

 ## Prerequisites